jasminwu/1521-notes/notes.md

 - If the first bit is 1, then the character is a multi-byte character.
 - The number of bytes in a multi-byte character is determined by the number of leading 1s in the first byte.
 For example, if the first byte is `1110xxxx`, then the character is 3 bytes long.

+### Tips for the Exam
+- A UTF-8 exam question will likely require knowledge of bit shifting and masking.
+The UTF-8 layout is relatively simple to memorise, but it might be a good idea to also remember the hexadecimal masks for each byte length.

 <br>